Chickenpox

 - Although chickenpox is not serious for children, in most cases, it can be uncomfortable and disruptive to both you and your child’s daily routine.2

-- Chickenpox is very contagious and therefore public settings should be avoided.
-The child should stay at home until the blister has burst and crusted over.1 Avoid scratching the blister and keep fingernails trimmed short to prevent
+- It is very contagious and therefore public settings should be avoided.
+The child should stay at home until the blister has burst and crusted over.1 Additionally, avoid scratching the blister and keep fingernails trimmed short to prevent skin infections.
+Incubation period for varicella from the time of contact to rash is generally 14 -16 days with a range of 10 – 21 days.1

-skin infections.
-Incubation period for varicella from the time of contact to rash is generally 14 -16 days with a range of 10 – 21 days.1 - Because chickenpox is a virus, it cannot be treated with antibiotics.
-Treatment is about controlling the itching from the rash and other symptoms related to the viral illness.3
+- Because chickenpox is a virus, it cannot be treated with antibiotics.
+For this reason, treatment is about controlling the itching from the rash and other symptoms related to the viral illness.3

 Speak to your HCP about the creams and medications that are available.

-- Chickenpox is a vaccine preventable disease.1 The vaccine is usually given to children as part of their normal routine vaccination.3
+- Chickenpox is a vaccine preventable disease.1 The chickenpox vaccine is usually given to children as part of their normal routine vaccination.3

 - If a vaccinated person does get chickenpox, the symptoms are usually milder with fewer or no blisters (they may have just red spots) and mild or no fever.4